What is Casper and how do you prepare?

 Do I get a break during the test?

 Yes!
-You’re entitled to 2 optional breaks: one right after the video response section (1o minutes), and one after the first 4 scenarios of the typed response section (5 minutes).
+You’re entitled to 2 optional breaks: one right after the video response section (10 minutes), and one half-way through the typed response section (5 minutes).

 How long will it take to receive your results?

-Your results will be reported to the school(s) you have selected approximately 2 to 3 weeks after you write the test.
+Your results will be reported to the school(s) you have selected approximately three weeks after you write the test.
 It will then take some extra time for the university to assess your scores and do a final evaluation.

 How long are my assessment results valid for?